Last Reviewed by: Dr. Steve Knighton | March 15, 2026

 Rotator Cuff At-Home Exercises

 Are you looking for Oakville Physiotherapy for you shoulder pain?
 Check out Vinaya our Physiotherapist and book today!
+Our Oakville clinic regularly treats patients from Burlington, Milton, and Mississauga who are searching for effective shoulder pain treatment near them.

 Are you experiencing shoulder pain or discomfort?
 If you would like to seek professional help for your rotator cuff injury please contact our chiropractic clinic directly at 905-827-4197